The Private Wealth & Private Client Review: Finland

 Finland has a wide network of bilateral tax treaties.
 Finnish tax treaties typically follow the OECD model closely and most of them provide for double taxation relief through the credit method.
 A number of Finnish tax treaties contain provisions that extend the taxing rights of Finland for a number of years after a Finnish citizen moves abroad.

-Finland has recently renegotiated its outdated tax treaties with, inter alia, Germany, Spain and Portugal.
-The new treaty with Germany has been applied since 2018, and the one with Spain as of 2019.
-Renegotiation of the treaties with Spain and Portugal was the result of increasing media attention towards high-income individuals moving to Spain or Portugal to avoid tax on their private-sector pensions, as the relevant treaty did not allow Finland to tax such pensions.
-The Finnish government terminated its current tax treaty with Portugal with effect from 2019 to put pressure on the country, which was not working sufficiently to have the new treaty accepted nationally.
+Finland has recently renegotiated its outdated tax treaties with, inter alia, Spain and Portugal.
+Renegotiation of the treaties was the result of increasing media attention towards high-income individuals moving to Spain or Portugal to avoid tax on their private sector pensions, as the relevant treaty did not allow Finland to tax such pensions.
+The new treaty with Spain has applied since 2019.
+Noteworthily, the Finnish government terminated its tax treaty with Portugal with effect from 2019 to put pressure on the country, which was not working sufficiently to have the new treaty accepted nationally.
 Therefore, there is currently no applicable tax treaty between Finland and Portugal.

 Finland is a signatory of the Nordic Multilateral Tax Treaty, which is a multilateral double taxation convention largely based on the OECD Model Tax Convention.5 Finland is also among the countries that signed the OECD Multilateral Instrument (MLI) in June 2017.
 Finland included most of its tax treaties as covered agreements but made broad reservations to the applicable provisions.
-Consequently, it is expected that the most important practical effects of the MLI will be the introduction of the principal purpose test and mandatory arbitration procedure.
+Consequently, the most important practical effects of the MLI seem to be the introduction of the principal purpose test and mandatory arbitration procedure.
 The MLI has been applied as of 2020.

 The EU's Anti-Tax Avoidance Directive (ATAD) and its 2017 amendment (ATAD II) have required significant amendments to Finnish national laws, especially with respect to the interest-deduction limitation, controlled foreign corporation (CFC), corporate exit tax and hybrid mismatch rules.
 Finland is also required to broaden its hybrid mismatch rules to cover reverse mismatch situations as of 2022.

 Finland has an agreement with the US to exchange information under the US Foreign Account Tax Compliance Act.
-Finland has also agreed on automatic exchange of information in the context of the OECD Common Reporting Standard (CRS), implemented at the European Union (EU) level through the DAC2 Directive (2014/107/EU).
+Finland has also agreed on automatic exchange of information in the context of the OECD Common Reporting Standard (CRS), implemented at the European Union level through the DAC2 Directive (2014/107/EU).
 Finland requires, based on OECD and EU transfer pricing initiatives, multinational groups with revenues exceeding a certain global threshold to file country-by-country reports.
-In addition, the DAC6 Directive rules on mandatory disclosure has set an obligation for taxpayers and intermediaries to report, in particular, tax-driven cross-border arrangements with the first exchange of information taking place in late 2020.
+In addition, the EU Directive on administrative cooperation (DAC6) rules on mandatory disclosure has set an obligation for taxpayers and intermediaries to report, in particular, tax-driven cross-border arrangements.
+The first exchange of information took place in late 2020.

 iii Income tax